SamsonChen94/btq-sre/README.md

 8. The underlining Jenkins node and node image have all the required permissions preconfigured
 9. The underlining Jenkins node and node image have all the necessary binary installed
 10. Redeploying all pods on the cluster is not restricted (workload should be configured to a rolling update)
+11. Prometheus is installed and configured to automatically scrape data from Kubernetes services

 ## Installation